KathurimaKimathi/KathurimaKimathi/README.md

  - Spring framework with Java

 ### 👯 I’m looking to collaborate on:
- - Any software development preferrably bu not limited to Golang
+ - Any software development preferrably but not limited to Golang

  ### Stats